lragnarsson/WebGL-BatchDraw/README.md

         maxDots: 10000,
         forceGL1: false, // use WebGL 1 even if WebGL 2 is available
         clearColor: {r: 0, g: 0, b: 0, a: 0}, // Color to clear screen with
-        useNDC: false // Use normalized device coordinates [0, 1] instead of pixel coordinates };
+        coordinateSystem: "ndc" // Use normalized device coordinates [0, 1] instead of pixel coordinates };

     // Initialize BatchDrawer: